top of page

 • Forgiving

-I then made a flow chart over the enemy statemachine which I could use as a base when imlemented it in Unity using C#.
+I made a flow chart over the enemy statemachine which I could use as a base when implemented it in Unity using C#.

 Taking out enemies

-Initially there was no way to take out the enemies, but during playtesting we found that it was needed.
-When designing this mechanic I had to consider that one of the games core pillars is "non-violence".
-This gave me the idea that the main enemies are robots that can be shutdown, where the player can sneak up behind and turn it off by pulling down the tail that is a lever.
+Initially, there was no way to take out the enemies, but during playtesting we found that it was needed.
+When designing this mechanic I had to consider that one of the core pillars is "non-violence".
+This gave me the idea that the main enemies are robots that can be shut down, where the player can sneak up behind and turn them off by pulling down the tail, that is a lever.

 Retrospective

 We had a lot of struggles during this project.
 I think we underestimated the amount of time and energy starting an indie company takes away from development.
-This was also developed during covid which I think affected our communication and motivation, and it was harder to setup playtesting.
-Due to people leaving in middle of the development it was hard to finish the game, but a few of us kept on working and managed to finally release it.
+This was also developed during covid which I think affected both our communication and motivation.
+Some people left along the the way so it was hard to finish the game, but a few of us kept on working and managed to finally release it.

 bottom of page